awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 Before you set up an interface VPC endpoint for AWS KMS, review the [Interface endpoint properties and limitations](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#vpce-interface-limitations) topic in the *Amazon VPC User Guide*\.

-AWS KMS supports the following features to support a VPC endpoint\.
+AWS KMS support for a VPC endpoint includes the following\.
 + You can use your VPC interface endpoint to call all [AWS KMS API operations](https://docs.aws.amazon.com/kms/latest/APIReference/) from your VPC\.
-+ AWS KMS does not support creating a VPC interface endpoint to an AWS KMS FIPS endpoint\.
++ You cannot create a VPC interface endpoint to an [AWS KMS FIPS endpoint](https://docs.aws.amazon.com/general/latest/gr/kms.html)\.
-+ You can use AWS CloudTrail logs to audit your use of AWS KMS key \(KMS key\) through the VPC endpoint\.
++ You can use AWS CloudTrail logs to audit your use of KMS keys through the VPC endpoint\.
 For details, see [Logging your VPC endpoint](#vpce-logging)\.

 ## Creating a VPC endpoint for AWS KMS<a name="vpce-create-endpoint"></a>